xhuangacct/xhuangacct.github.io/content/posts/Buad100-Writing-Research-Assignment.md

 ---
-title: "BUAD 100 Writing/Research Assignment"
+title: "Assignment: How Business Use Information"
 date: 2022-06-14T16:19:24-04:00
 tags: Writing